If you would like to come and do a weeks work experience in my office please email me at gillian.keegan.mp@parliament.uk

 I was fortunate to spend the first day of the week-long work experience within the Chichester office before spending the remainder of the week up in Westminster; I therefore observed the running of both the constituency and parliamentary offices.
 This gave me an insight into the different requests and demands of each office as well as the slightly varying feel/culture that they possess.

 The experience was both enjoyable and informative and I would recommend it to anyone who has an interest in pursuing a career in politics.
-I am very grateful to Gillian Keegan MP and the rest of the team and cannot thank them enough for providing me with this amazing opportunity.
+I am very grateful to Gillian Keegan and the rest of the team and cannot thank them enough for providing me with this amazing opportunity.

 Oliver Vickery - constituent